-In an article published earlier this year in The New York Times’s T Magazine section, writer Oliver Strand froths over Lune's “ethereal, exceptionally flaky pastries”.
+In an article published in early 2016 in The New York Times’s T Magazine section, writer Oliver Strand froths over Lune's “ethereal, exceptionally flaky pastries”.
 He writes glowingly of their “holy balance of buttery heft and feathery flake" and states that they "may be the finest you will find anywhere in the world, and alone worth the trip across the dateline”.

-To celebrate the accolade, we're sharing the secrets.
+To celebrate the accolade, we're sharing (one of) the secrets.
 Enjoy.

 How to Make Lune Croissanterie's Almond Croissant